Plan-T42/TwinXR-TwinBase-for-Industrial-XR-Use-Cases/Descriptions of terms.md

 # Descriptions of terms

-based on the corresponding file in [AIIC/dt-document](https://github.com/AaltoIIC/dt-document/blob/master/descriptions-of-terms.md) project
+Based on the corresponding file in [AIIC/dt-document](https://github.com/AaltoIIC/dt-document/blob/master/descriptions-of-terms.md) project

-modified specifically for the HoloLens mixed reality application for crane operation.
+Modified specifically for the HoloLens mixed reality application for crane operation.

 ## Main terms